-- This year, we completed an assessment of our offices in Canada and the United States and determined that we achieved carbon neutrality under the Carbonzero program as we sourced carbon offsets in the equivalent amount of our 2020 Scope 1 and Scope 2 Greenhouse Gas emissions. - Launched the Sprott Physical Uranium Trust, providing investors access to a vehicle focused on a form of energy generation that is one of the cleanest energy generation sources based on CO2 emissions1, and a contributor to global de-carbonization goals. - We continued to build scale in the Sprott Physical Silver Trust, providing investors with the opportunity to invest in a base metal used in solar and other green technologies that are critical in the fight against climate change.
+- We completed an assessment of greenhouse gas emissions (GHG) associated with our offices in Canada and the United States and achieved carbon neutrality under the Carbonzero program after we sourced carbon offsets in the equivalent amount of our 2021 Scope 1 and Scope 2 GHGs. - We further grew the Sprott Physical Uranium Trust and launched the Sprott Uranium Miners ETF, providing access for more investors globally to investment vehicles focused on a form of energy generation that is one of the cleanest energy generation sources based on CO2 emissions(1), and a contributor to global de-carbonization goals. - Subsequent to year end, we continued to expand our focus on clean energy transition materials with the launch of four ETFs focused on providing investors exposure to materials essential to the generation, transmission and storage of cleaner energy.